Call Today! 888-234-8376

 Anyone who has a pre-existing medical condition that makes it impossible to qualify for ordinary life insurance should consider a guaranteed issue policy.
-Further, consider this policy type when looking for burial whole life insurance for seniors since it usually can be written for individuals up to age 85.
+Further, consider this policy type when looking for final expense or burial insurance if you are older since it usually can be written for individuals up to age 85.

 There are a few drawbacks that you need to be aware of if you are considering guaranteed issue life insurance on yourself or a parent or grandparent.

-First, the overall cost per unit of life insurance with this type of policy is higher than with ordinary or simplified issue policies.
-The reason you pay a higher premium per unit of insurance is because there is no security for the insurance company.
+The overall cost per unit of life insurance with this type of policy is higher than with ordinary or simplified issue policies.
 Seeing as though they don’t know anything about your health, they will be charging a higher amount just to cover their own backs.

-Second, guaranteed issue policies have what we call ‘graded benefits’ which means that there will be an amount of time before the death benefit becomes ‘active’.
+Guaranteed issue policies have what we call ‘graded benefits’ which means that there will be an amount of time before the death benefit becomes ‘active’.
 For example, an insurance company may offer a two year graded death benefit (some extend it to three years), which means that, if the insured were to die before the two-year mark has been reached, the policy will pay out only the premiums paid, plus interest.
-The interest is typically 10% but it depends on the carrier and policy.
+The interest amount and exact stipulations will vary by the life insurance company.

 Simplified Issue Life Insurance